“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Sorry to catch you so early Henry, but I could hardly sleep this

-weekend and it took everything within me not to call - how did
+me not to call - how did

 everything go?”